rsrini7/Smart-Support-Buddy/README.md

 1. Upload MSG files through the UI or place them in the designated directory
 2. Link Jira tickets to the uploaded MSG files
-3. Query the system when similar production issues occur to find historical solutions
+3. Query the system when similar support issues / queries occur to find historical solutions

 ## Project Structure